gitter-badger/html-screen-capture-js/README.md

 #### attrKeyValuePairsOfIgnoredElements

-- Meaning: Elements with these tag names will not be cloned to the newly created html document.
+- Meaning: Elements with these attribute name and value will not be cloned to the newly created html document.
 - Value type: Object where each property name is an html attribute key, and its value is an html attribute value.
 - Default value: { } //an empty object